 The Post Road Pumpkin Ale was next.
 It is brewed by the Brooklyn Brewery.
 The ale was already celebrated in 1643 with the first American folk song: For we can make liquor, to sweeten our lips, of pumpkins and parsnips and walnut-tree chips.

 The Schneider Weisse Tap 5 for me was a perversity.
-Wheat beers are typical summer drinks as the Berliner Weiße or the Bavarian Weizenbier.
-If you do not like the alcohol there are alcohol free varieties for hikers and bikers who rather like Weizenbier as a refreshing isotonic drink replenishing lost minerals in their body.
+Wheat beers are typical summer drinks like the Berliner Weiße or the Bavarian Weizenbier.
+If you do not like the alcohol, there are alcohol-free varieties for hikers and bikers who, rather like Weizenbier, as a refreshing isotonic drink, replenishing lost minerals in their body.

 |Red Baron studying a label (©Carl-Schurz-Haus)|

 The next one was an Original Ritterguts Gose.
-A gose is a top-fermented beer and in its early form conforms to the Bavarian Reinheitsgebot (purity law) of 1516: To any beer no more ingredients than barley, hop and water shall be taken and used.
-In my blog from 2011 I had remarked that they had forgotten the yeast.
+A gose is a top-fermented beer and in its early form conforms to the Bavarian Reinheitsgebot (purity law) of 1516: To any beer, no more ingredients than barley, hop, and water shall be taken and used.
+In my blog from 2011, I remarked that they had forgotten the yeast.
 Well, what is common today was not known in the primitive days of beer brewing.
-The prepared mash tun was left open to the surrounding air until (mostly) lactose bacteria started the fermentation eventually leading to a beer with a sourly taste.
-Nowadays a controlled mixture of beer yeast and lactose bacteria is added to the mash resulting into a gose of consistent quality.
-As you may imagine, gose tastes a little sour and was particularly appreciated by Wolfgang Goethe when he was a student at Leipzig University.
+The prepared mash tun was left open to the surrounding air until (mostly) lactose bacteria started the fermentation, eventually leading to a beer with a sour taste.
+Nowadays, a controlled mixture of beer yeast and lactose bacteria is added to the mash resulting in a gose of consistent quality.
+As you may imagine, a gose tastes a little sour and was particularly appreciated by Wolfgang Goethe when he was a student at Leipzig University.

 The word gose comes from the town of Goslar where the beer was first documented.
-Gose is not to be confused with the Belgian geuze where the name rather refers to the carbon dioxide gas.
+Gose is not to be confused with the Belgian geuze, where the name instead refers to the carbon dioxide gas.

 The highlight of the evening was the Black Sheep IPA 2014, a beer unlike the rest of the flock.
-We read on their web site the following expertise: Our Black Sheep IPA is what you get when four brewers from three different continents collaborate and hit the beer scene in Freiburg.
-It has an abv of 6.9% yet it is dangerously smooth.
+We read on their website the following expertise: Our Black Sheep IPA is what you get when four brewers from three different continents collaborate and hit the beer scene in Freiburg.
+It has an abv of 6.9%, yet it is dangerously smooth.
 Amarillo and Simcoe hops give our beer an explosion of flowery and citrus aroma, backed by a spicy finish that leaves you longing for another sip.
-The Black Sheep IPA is the first craft beer from Freiburg, it is brewed according to the Reinheitsgebot with a color, aroma, and taste all its own.
+The Black Sheep IPA is the first craft beer from Freiburg, it is brewed according to the Reinheitsgebot with color, aroma, and taste all it's own.
 It is massively hopped, unabashedly bold, and uniquely refreshing.

-Thanks to our sommeliers I learned a lot about beer I did not know before.
+Thanks to our sommeliers, I learned a lot about beers I did not know before.
 Tomorrow I shall be in Munich putting my newly acquired knowledge into practice.